THM-Health/PILOS/README.md

 A BigBlueButton server is necessary to use this application.
 See how to set up a BigBlueButton server [here](https://docs.bigbluebutton.org/).

-For information on installing PILOS using Docker or native, have a look at our [Installing PILOS](INSTALL.md) documentation.
+For information on installing PILOS using Docker or native, have a look at our [Installing PILOS](docs/INSTALL.md) documentation.

+## Upgrade from PILOS v1
+If you have proviously used PILOS v1, follow our [Updage](docs/UPGRADE.md) instructions.

+## Migrate from Greenlight 2
+If you have proviously used Greenlight 2, follow our [Migration guide](docs/MIGRATE_GREENLIGHT.md).

 ## Stacks